ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 cmake --build build
 ```

-This command compiles the project, including sample applications such as cefsimple.
+This command compiles the project, including sample applications such as `cefsimple`.
 This particular application creates a browser window and renders an HTML website.
-It is composed of several components, including the SimpleApp class, which is crucial for managing process-level callbacks in a CEF-based application.
-SimpleApp offers a variety of interfaces and methods crucial for multiple processes, along with some that are specific to certain process types.
-For example, the CefBrowserProcessHandler interface is unique to the browser process.
-Notably, the GetBrowserProcessHandler() method in SimpleApp must return a reference to SimpleApp itself since it implements both CefApp and CefBrowserProcessHandler.
+It is composed of several components, including the `SimpleApp` class, which is crucial for managing process-level callbacks in a CEF-based application. `SimpleApp` offers a variety of interfaces and methods crucial for multiple processes, along with some that are specific to certain process types.
+For example, the `CefBrowserProcessHandler interface` is unique to the browser process.
+The `GetBrowserProcessHandler()` method in `SimpleApp` must return a reference to `SimpleApp` itself since it implements both `CefApp` and `CefBrowserProcessHandler`.
 This ensures that appropriate handlers are accessible in the correct process context.
 For more detailed information about this application, visit the CEF project's [website](https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage.md#markdown-header-sample-application).

 ## Launching the application
-Let's run the cefsimple application.
-The binaries can be found under the build\tests\cefsimple\Debug folder.
-For example, the path might be something like C:\cef_binary\windowsarm64\build\tests\cefsimple\Debug, but this could vary based on your specific setup.
+Let's run the `cefsimple` application.
+The binaries can be found under the `build\tests\cefsimple\Debug` folder.
+For example, the path might be something like `C:\cef_binary\windowsarm64\build\tests\cefsimple\Debug`, but this could vary based on your specific setup.

 By default, the application renders the Google homepage:

 ![fig2](Figures/02.png)

 ## Modify the application
-You will now modify the cefsimple application to render a custom page.
-This page will fetch data from JSONPlaceholder (posts endpoint) and display it in a table.
+You will now modify the `cefsimple` application to render a custom page.
+This page will fetch data from `JSONPlaceholder` and display it in a table.

-First, close the cefsimple application if it's running.
-Then, locate and open the simple_app.cc file, which you can find under the cef_binary\windowsarm64\tests\cefsimple folder.
-Scroll down to the definition of the SimpleApp class, and modify the OnContextInitialized method.
-Change the URL from http://www.google.com to file://c:\web\index.html.
+First, close the `cefsimple` application if it's running.
+Then, locate and open the `simple_app.cc` file, under the `cef_binary\windowsarm64\tests\cefsimple` folder.
+Scroll down to the definition of the `SimpleApp` class, and modify the `OnContextInitialized` method.
+Change the URL from http://www.google.com to `file://c:\web\index.html`.
 (Note: Replace this path with the actual location of your custom HTML file.):

 ```cpp
 void SimpleApp::OnContextInitialized() {